-The attorneys at Penrose Chun & Gorman LLP provide experienced and efficient representation to clients involved in the probate process in San Jose, Santa Cruz, Monterey and San Benito Counties.
-With over 40 years of experience and a dedicated support staff, we have the ability to capably administer estates of all sizes, including estates involving significant assets and complex tax issues.
+The attorneys at Penrose Chun & Gorman LLP provide experienced and efficient representation to clients involved with the probate process in Santa Cruz, Santa Clara, Monterey, and San Benito counties.
+With over 40 years of experience and a dedicated support staff, we have the capability to assist personal representatives in administering estates of all sizes and involving complex tax issues.

 What is Probate?

 The term “probate” is derived from the Latin word probatus meaning “to prove.”
 Probate refers to the court-supervised process of proving the last will and testament of a deceased person, giving effect to the provisions of that will, and distributing the person’s estate according to the terms of the will.
-If a person died without a will, their estate is distributed as set forth in California’s intestate succession law.
+If a person died without a will, their estate is distributed according to California’s laws of intestate succession.

-The purpose of the probate process is to protect the intentions of the deceased, confirm who will serve as the personal representative of the estate, protect the interests of creditors and others who may have claims against the estate, and shield the personal representative against possible claims and lawsuits.
-Challenges may occur at any time during this process, and may range from disputes over the validity of a will or appointment of the personal representative to challenges to the final distribution of the estate.
-See our page on Estate Litigation/Trust Litigation for further information on disputes that may arise during the administration of an estate.
+The purpose of the probate process is to carry out the deceased person’s intentions, confirm who will serve as the personal representative of the decedent’s estate, protect the interests of creditors and others who may have claims against the estate, and shield the personal representative against possible claims and lawsuits.
+Legal challenges may occur at any time during this process, and may range from disputes over the validity of a will and the appointment of a personal representative to challenges to the final distribution of the estate.

 Once the will is admitted to probate, the authenticity of the will has been “proven” and cannot be attacked except in limited circumstances.
-The personal representative can begin the process of administering the estate, including preparing and filing an inventory and appraisal of the property to be administered, which may take up to four months or longer.
+Following the hearing “letters testamentary” are issued to the personal representative, who may begin administering the estate.
+One of the first duties of the personal representative is to prepare and file an inventory and appraisal of all property of the estate.

-Notice is given to creditors about the administration of the estate.
-This notice may be given four months or more from the start of the process, and the notice itself provides the creditors with four months (or longer in some cases) within which to pursue a claim against the estate.
-It is important to note that the probate process in California takes several months, and the notice and claims period alone can stretch out the probate process to eight months or more, even without any litigated matters or disputes.
+Notice must be given to creditors regarding the administration of the estate.
+This notice provides creditors with four months (or longer in some cases) within which to pursue a claim against the estate.
+It is important to note that the probate process in California takes several months, and the notice and claims period alone can stretch out the probate process to eight months or more, even without any disputes.

-After all of the assets have been accounted for and appraised, and all debts and taxes of the estate have been paid, the personal representative petitions the court for a preliminary or final distribution of the estate to the persons entitled according to the will or California’s laws regarding intestate succession.
+After all of the assets have been accounted for and appraised, and all debts and taxes of the estate have been paid, the personal representative petitions the court for a final distribution of the estate to the persons entitled according to the decedent’s will or, if there is no will, California’s laws of intestate succession.

 Serving as the personal representative of a decedent’s estate involves many fiduciary duties and responsibilities.
-It is important to seek the guidance and representation of an experienced probate attorney who specializes in probate administration and estate planning matters.
+It is important to seek the guidance and representation of an experienced probate attorney.
 Contact Penrose Chun & Gorman LLP to schedule a consultation.